 Ste Hunter (The one armed Bandit) drove the next score forward, liking well with Jonah to gain yards and hitting Astwood… with a 2 on 1 Mark through a dummy to Fitzpatrick and took the points himself, but allowed Fitzpatrick to convert!

 Jordan Caudwell then had a fantastic run , illustrating what strength the club has in abundance with youth of its colts.
 Some precise lines and 1-2’s with Fitzpatrick opened up the defence for the last pass to be rules forward – Champagne Rugby it was….

 Steve Hunter (El Bandito) and Jordan Caudwell inked up well again with continued direct attack, Hunter jumping through tackles like a wild horse to get the next try.
 Then Jake Mcmullan scored a poachers try 10 meters out after some great wing running.
 Webby Converted.

 With Neil Bayliffe on for Jonah the pack continued to dominate, the forwards pushed and drove allowing a few phases before recycling back to the powerhouse Bayliffe who crashed over.
-Bayilffe swiftly added another try 5 minutes later from some great Rob White
+Bayilffe swiftly added another try 5 minutes later from some great Rob White attacking play.

 Changes by Bailey allowed Andy Anderson a run at Flanker, this fast and strong winger poaches like a pear in a steam bath in given opportunities like this, and ran a brilliant chase into the 22 as Fleetwood paniced, Anderson smashed through taking man and ball over the line to add to the tally.
 Webby converted nonchalantly with a drop kick….
 Show off! ;-)